Building a continuous benchmarking ecosystem in bioinformatics: Long-term software reproducibility and data preservation

 Leaving data aside, it can be useful to divide the codebase used into three distinct categories:

-\begin{enumerate} \item The benchmarking system itself has an impact on operational costs, such as storage needs, execution platform, etc. For example, it imposes a certain software stack and base dependencies, and orchestrates the execution of a benchmark plan; usually, the system mandates the choice of a particular workflow manager.
-At this level, any requirements for input/output formats and shapes are defined; different systems can impose different constraints.
+\begin{enumerate} \item The benchmarking system has an impact on operational costs, such as storage needs, execution platform, etc. The system mandates the choice of a particular stack and workflow manager.
+At this level, any requirements for input/output formats and shapes are defined.

-\item Contributions related to individual benchmark components (e.g., datasets, methods, metrics) are expected to be small, typically short scripts that process data and wrap functionality by importing external libraries (where the component implementation itself is developed).
-Even so, imposing good practices at this level (output validation, testing for abnormal termination, ability to run with a subset of input data) can be beneficial to increase the quality and maintainability of the contributions.
-The toolset can also enforce the validation of metadata annotations (authorship, versioning, licences) for each contributed module.
+\item Benchmark components, like dataset-generating simulations, methods, or metrics, are typically small scripts that process data and use external libraries.
+Even if method development happens elsewhere, good practices should be embraced (output validation, abnormal termination checks, running on subsets of input data).
+Metadata validation should be enforced for each module, including authorship, versioning, and licenses.

-\item The software dependencies have easily the biggest impact on replicability and maintainability; archiving all combinations of a large dependency tree, across an arbitrary number of base OS images, will exponentially increase retention and maintenance costs.
-Turning the long-term replicability of a benchmark into a tractable problem is linked to choosing a suitable software management system.
-Several software management systems have emerged to address these problems, from containerization (e.g., apptainer or singularity) \cite{Kurtzer2017-mn} and automation of reproducible and efficient software management (\texttt{EasyBuild} \cite{Hoste2012-gg} or \texttt{Spack} \cite{Gamblin2015-ll}) to distributing software installations such as CernVM-FS \cite{Blomer2013-jk}, or combinations of the two such as \texttt{computecanada} \cite{Boissonneault2019-wm} and \texttt{EESSI} \cite{Droge2023-ax}.
+\item Software dependencies cause the biggest impact on replicability and maintainability; archiving all combinations of a large dependency tree, across several OS images, exponentially increases retention and maintenance costs.
+Making the long-term replicability of a benchmark tractable implies adopting a sane software management system.

 \end{enumerate}